Name: Matthew Herbert

-Current release: The new Herbert album Musca, which includes the single "Hypnotised" featuring vocalist Mel Uye-Parker, is scheduled for October 22nd on Accidental.
+Current release: The new Herbert album Musca, featuring 8 singers and 7 musicians and including the single "Hypnotised" featuring vocalist Mel Uye-Parker, is scheduled for October 22nd on Accidental.

 If you enjoyed this interview with Matthew Herbert and would like to stay up to date on his output and activities, visit his official homepage.
 Or follow him on twitter and Instagram.

 Where does the impulse to create something come from for you?
 What role do often-quoted sources of inspiration like dreams, other forms of art, personal relationships, politics etc play?

 The melancholy and optimism of art both spring from this point - trying to create something that doesn’t exist yet.
 Other art can be useful - I find paintings a particular source of inspiration, not for content but for how others organise shape, how they create a coherent gesture.

 Social injustice, whether I like it or not, shapes everything I make.
 Either in trying to shut it out or to deal with it head on.
 Now I’m older I can see that there is a constant churn of energy needed to fight this ever present right wing distortion, cheating, lying, violence and obfuscation.

 We are always on the brink of horror.

 For you to get started, do there need to be concrete ideas – or what some have called a 'visualisation' of the finished work?
 What does the balance between planning and chance look like for you?

 It is often a vague or abstracted sense of what the end result should convey.
 For example I knew that the last big band record I did about brexit, despite being made with more than hundreds of people, should sound introspective, quiet, intimate - in contrast to the bombast of brexit itself.